rfuentesgtz/ECE413ProjectCorrect/README.md

 The pitch
     It is important to keep track of your health!
-With our website, you will be able to connect your device
+With our website, you will be able to connect your device and see the live updates.

 Demonstration videos